mattzeunert/mattzeunert.github.io/_posts/2017-01-30-lazy-javascript-parsing-in-v8.md

 Parsing code takes time, so JS engines will try to avoid parsing a file fully.

-That's possible because most functions in a JavaScript file are never called, or won't be called until later on, for example when the user interacts with the UI.
+That's possible because most functions in a JavaScript file are never actually called, or won't be called until later on, for example when the user interacts with the UI.

 So instead of parsing every function most functions are just pre-parsed.
 Pre-parsing detects syntax errors, but it [won't](http://stackoverflow.com/a/41827253/1290545) resolve the scope of variables used in the function or generate an AST.